Vietnam country brief

 Defence, police relations and regional security

-Formal defence relations between Australia and Vietnam were established in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi occurring in 1999.
+Formal defence relations between Australia and Vietnam were established in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi in 1999.
 Vietnam's first Defence Attaché to Australia took up his appointment in Canberra in September 2000.

 The Australian Federal Police maintains Law Enforcement Liaison Offices in Hanoi and Ho Chi Minh City.